oracle-livelabs/developer/dev-guide-ai-finance/demo-story/demo-story.md

 3. This will display the customers loan application details.
 In approximately 15 seconds, the AI generated recommendations will be displayed.

-4. Copy the following prompt into the AI chatbot:
--- add copy tags
-What would be the top 0% down payment loans?

 5. Press the **Generate Finalized Decision PDF** button to save the AI responses and proceed to the final loan disposition.

 6. Select **Set Final Decision** in the left navigation menu.